Menditect/documentation/additional/01-howtos/prepare-for-using-mta.md

 Follow the steps described [here](import-plugin) to complete this action.

-## 2. Create an MTA Plugin User

-*For each individual environment and for each Mendix App to be tested in MTA, this action needs to be performed. *

-Open the environment that is going to be used as Test application, and login with a user role that has Create rights on Account (like an Administrator).
-Create a local user (not a web service user) with only the role 'MTAPluginUser'.
-Give the user a name, and note the Username and Password for later.

-## 3. Enable microflow testing for page calls
+## 2. Enable microflow testing for page calls

 *For each Mendix App to be tested in MTA, this action needs to be performed.  *

 Follow the steps described [here](prepare-mendix-project) to complete this action.

-## 4. Create an API key and PAT for your Mendix account
+## 3. Create an API key and PAT for your Mendix account

 *This action needs to be performed by each Mendix developer who wishes to test their Mendix Apps in MTA.*